Prostitution in Israel: Sex trafficking

+Sex trafficking remains a problem in Israel, although the situation has improved dramatically since the early 2000s, when the country ranked as one of the worst offenders in the world for sex trafficking, and the government essentially tolerated sex trafficking.

 According to the findings released in March 2005 by a Parliamentary Inquiry Committee, between 3,000 and 5,000 women had been smuggled into Israel and sold into prostitution in the previous four years.
-Most of the prostitutes came from Ukraine, Moldova, Uzbekistan, China and Russia, and many were smuggled through Egypt.
+Most of the prostitutes came from Ukraine, Moldova, Uzbekistan, Eritrea and Russia and many were smuggled through Egypt.

 In 2007, a report by the Knesset's Committee on the Status of Women reported that in recent years the number of trafficked women had dropped to less than 1,000, though there are still reports that women and other people who are forced into trafficking are brought in through more covert ways.
 In 2007, the United States State Department placed Israel as a "Tier 2" in its annual Trafficking in Persons reports, meaning that it does not fully comply with the standards for the elimination of trafficking but is making significant efforts to do so.
 In 2011 the country was upgraded to "Tier 1".

 Since 2010, no cases of human trafficking have been reported in Israel and only a limited number of women were brought to the country to be prostitutes.

 An organization calling itself the 'Task Force on Human Trafficking' claims that men, in total, visit brothels in Israel up to one million times a month.